5dropar/BackEnd/README.md

 # Prerequisites
 You will need to have Node.js on your machine and this document will assume that you have yarn (npm should be ok too).
-To install yarn do: npm install -g yarn you will also need to have jest (https://jestjs.io/docs/en/getting-started).
+To install yarn do: npm install -g yarn
 To install it just run the yarn command in the terminal in your project directory with no arguments like so:

 ```
 yarn